 - As a condiment on a cheese platter

-- When not in use, store resealed pouches in the fridge immediately.
+- When not in use, store jars in the fridge immediately.

-- Ensure the spout is clean and the compote hasn’t been in contact with other foods or fingers.
+- Ensure the jar is clean and compote hasn’t been in contact with other foods or fingers.

-- Do not try to add compote back into the pouch that may have been sitting out in a bowl for a period of time.
+- Do not try to add compote back into the jar that may have been sitting out in a bowl for a period of time.